Jobijollof/aws-bootcamp-cruddur-2023/journal/week3.md

 # Week 3 — Decentralized Authentication

 It is week 4 💃🏽💃🏽💃🏽💃 techically, week 3.
-The bootcamp has tested everything in me but i am still going so 💪💪💪.
+Despite feeling fatigued, I'm showing resilience and perseverance 💪💪💪.

 I usually start with my own little research on the topic of the week.
-For this week i found an article written by Andrew [freecodecamp](https://www.freecodecamp.org/news/how-to-run-your-own-decentralized-authentication-service-using-authn/) Thanks for all you do.
-You are trully a hero.
+For this week i found an article written by Andrew [freecodecamp](https://www.freecodecamp.org/news/how-to-run-your-own-decentralized-authentication-service-using-authn/).
+Thanks for all you do, you are trully a hero.

 Instructor for the week: